miragecraft/dirtyXML/README.md

 */
 ```

-Use this power responsibly and have fun.
+Have fun, and don't forget that now you have two problems.